itachi880/react-data-stores/README.md

 ### Subscribing to State Changes

 You can listen for state changes by subscribing to the store.
-The `subscribe` method takes a callback function that will be called whenever the state changes.
+The `subscribe` method takes a callback function that will be called whenever the state changes. and you have to pass a setter as the callback to make the component respond to state changes

+> the `subscribe` methode return the `unsubscribe` methode wich do what it named unsubscribe the component from notifications about the state update

 ```javascript
 const unsubscribe = dataStore.subscribe((newState) => {